RBhupi/Sage-QuickRef/README.md

 # Quick Reference to Building a Sage-Waggle Plugin

-[Click here](https://hackmd.io/@5TqRAV-BRRepWIcUHS0X8A/pluginQR) for the latest and better viewing version.]

 ###### tags: `sage` `waggle`

 [toc]

-## To Do
-- [x] provide key links in the relevant section.
-- [x] Provide notes on  `how to get ip/serialUSB port for their devices`.
-- [x] Scheduling section needs cleaning up.
-- [x] Remove longer highlighted text and use emoji.
-- [ ] We can provide links for the longer scripts that require download.

 ## Disclaimer
 :warning: This is not a complete guide to making a plugin.
-It's a collection of my notes and slack conversations with the Cyberinfrastructure Team.
+It's a collection of my notes and Slack conversations with the Cyberinfrastructure Team.
 This is my quick reference to copy-paste commands while working on plugins and to troubleshooting in the testing/scheduling stage.
 Please consult the official Waggle-Sage :green_book:[Plugin Tutorials](https://docs.waggle-edge.ai/docs/about/overview) for detailed guidance.

 ## TIPS: